My Flow Hive: Three Years In

 How Does the Flow Hive Hold Up?

 As for the durability of the Flow Hive, our hive has been in use for three seasons.
-The plastic honey comb that is the Flow technology is only in use when the honey supers are in place on top of the hive.
-When not in use, the comb cells can easily become misaligned from storage during the “off season” as they are merely held together by rubberband-like wires.
-It does take a bit of time to realign the comb and their cells within the flow frames before using.
+The plastic honeycomb that is the Flow technology is only in use when the honey supers are in place on top of the hive.
+When not in use, the comb cells can easily become misaligned from storage during the “off-season” as they are merely holding together by rubber band-like wires.
+It does take a bit of time to realign the comb and its cells within the flow frames before use.
 The key can be turned at the top of the frame, just like when harvesting honey, to aid in bringing the comb back into alignment.

 My Classic Flow Hive boxes are crafted from cedar though I believe that there are several options for material available at this time.
 I will confess that I do not like to paint my boxes as I personally prefer the look of natural wood in my apiary, though I know that I am sacrificing the longevity that painted boxes offer.
 After three years of employment, the unpainted Flow Hive and Langstroth hive units are holding up equally well.
 There is occasionally a slight warping at some of the corner joints of both hives.